 This blog post is a travel sketch lesson and case study I did as a tourist in my own hometown - step by step instructions of my sketch process for a building I’ve been meaning to sketch for years, the Salt Lake City and County Building.

-Step One: Grab yourself an inexpensive, hardbound sketchbook and a thin felt tipped pen.
-It is tempting to buy more than this, but don’t – keep it simple.
-The hard cover is to protect your work.
-I recommend an inexpensive sketchbook to keep it from being intimidating (and too precious).
-I also recommend starting with a pen (not a pencil) so you can’t erase.
-I’ve used many, sizes and types of sketchbooks, but my recommendation is a small book that fits in your purse, or the breast pocket of a blazer.
+I’ve used many, sizes and types of sketchbooks, but my recommendation is a small book that fits in the breast pocket of a blazer.
 My travel sketchbook pictured below is from a company called Global Art Handbook.
 It has a handy little pocket in the back cover for paper relics, a convenient bookmark ribbon, and a elastic strap to help keep it closed.

-So, what makes a good vantage point?
-Most importantly, a good vantage point offers a handsome arrangement of elements that you think will look good together.
+What makes a good vantage point?
+Most importantly, it will offer a handsome arrangement of elements that you think will look good together.
 Or perhaps a good vantage point will allow you to study something new through your drawing.
 On my sketch journey yesterday, I spent about an hour looking for a compelling vantage point of the City and County Building.
-I was seeking a view where the trees didn’t block the entire base, or where the building wasn’t completely in shadow.
-I checked many spots: I was turned down when I asked if I could use The Green Pig patio at 8:15 in the morning.
+I was seeking a view where the trees didn’t block my view, or where the building wasn’t completely in shadow.
+I checked many spots: I was turned down when I asked if I could use The Green Pig bar patio at 8:15 in the morning.
 I wandered over to the courthouse, and into a few alleys.
 Then I decided to go to the east side of City Hall to check for vantage points from the Salt Lake City Public Library.
 I checked the Library's emergency stairs – they were alarmed.
 I checked the Library Plaza - not quite right.
 Now here is the best part: I went up a service ramp to see if I could get a better view and a friendly gentleman (the Library Director) saw that I was looking around.
 He offered to let me use the boardroom on the upper floor of the Library, and escorted me up the staff elevator.
 The vantage point came with a huge window, a table, a chair, and a fairly treeless view of my subject!
 Thank you, Peter!

 Step Three: Now that you found a subject and a vantage point; consider where your body and hands will be for your sketch.
 Although I (seriously) lucked out with a chair and table directly facing my subject, it is important for you to balance your vantage point with where you place your body.
 Make sure your body is lined up with what you are sketching.
 Specifically your shoulders and face should be pointing directly towards your subject (otherwise your drawing will tend to distort, and your neck will get sore).
 Also consider how you will keep your arms and hands comfortable.
-It is tough to stand in the middle of a road or lean on a tree, but sometimes it is necessary.
+It is tough to stand in the middle of a road or lean on a lamppost, but sometimes it is necessary.
 Now think about where the sun may be shining in an hour (and whether or not you want to be sitting in it – and if there will be enough light to finish your sketch).
-The image below illustrates how i'm sitting on a low wall facing directly at my subject so that I don't need to turn my head or body when i look up from my drawing.
+The image below illustrates how I'm sitting on a low wall facing directly at my subject so that I don't need to turn my head or body when I look up from my drawing.

 Step Four: Spend some time studying your subject.
 For me the subject is usually an old building (I have a thing for domes, spires, full arches, deep windows, and flying buttresses).
 Take a few minutes deciding which parts of the composition you want to include, and which parts you want to exclude (yes it’s okay to leave things out).
 Now imagine a rectangle around the subject (oriented with your sketchbook page) that represents the boundary of your drawing.
 Or, hold your hands out in front of you to make the rectangle.
 The best approach is to arrange your thumb and first finger on each hand to make an “L”.
 Hold the first finger upward on one hand and downward on the other hand to simulate crop marks.
 Which way looks better, tall, or wide?
 Take your time, it is worth it.
 Next look at your sketchbook page and try to imagine the cropped arrangement overlaying your paper.
 Now, use your fingers like calipers to study the large ratios of the subject.
 Will the composition still fit on the page?
 Is there any white space left on the paper?
 Is there something else you need to leave out, or add?
 Does your composition need to get smaller to fit on the page?
-If you need to, re-adjust your crop marks and composition.
+Re-adjust your rectangle and composition if necessary.
 This is where my heart starts racing, and I’m eager to put pen to paper, but it’s worth planning out your drawing before you start.

 Step Five: Find a few major landmarks on the perimeter of your composition (the peak of a rooftop, the corner of an outer wall, the bottom of some stairs, etc).
 Translate a few of these landmarks onto your page with very light dots.
 Does your composition still fit on the page?
 If not, make some adjustments to the composition, or to the arrangement of dots.
 Now find a few more internal landmarks (perimeter of rose window, major rows of columns, flying buttress connections, etc.) and make a few more dots, or small lines indicating how these things might all fit on your page.
 The dots may get confusing, so take your time to plan out how your drawing will fit.
 If you need to abandon a dot or two, don’t worry; they will easily fade into the finished drawing.
 Once you’ve arranged your dots, you are about halfway finished with your sketch; surprising, right!
 The image below shows a few dots I jotted down after studying City Hall with my finger calipers.
 The small diagonal dash is where I planned to center the plaza.

 Step Six: Now it’s time to commit (since you are working in pen).
 And, if you’re like me, your hand will be shaking slightly at this point (a bit from coffee, and mostly from adrenaline).
 Start with the larger shapes of the composition and pick a corner, or an edge that you want to draw; then observe which way the edge slopes within your imagined rectangle or your hand held crop marks.
 Is the slope horizontal (like looking out to sea)?
 Vertical (like a flagpole)?
 Sloping upward and inward (like looking down the at the floor of a hallway)?
 Make a mental note of the slope that you observe on your subject, and the approximate length (see my separate blog about Perspective Basics).
-Now draw a line within your framework of dots to illustrate the edge of the object you are observing.
-Once you have a few of these edges committed, you may want to adjust your composition again.
-After you have a few larger shapes laid out, you will be fairly committed to your composition, but there is still flexibility with your drawing.
-Even if it appears that some of your composition may fall off the page, keep going.

 Step Seven: Before you get too far, observe where things on your subject are dark, and where they are light.
 The best way to do this is to squint your eyes so you can only see your subject as a fuzzy blob.
 The light and dark areas will be exaggerated.
 Use this information as you add detail.
 If an area is dark, use heavier lines or some shading, or simply more detail.
 If an area is light, use some broken lines, and sparse detail.
 Below, I’ve started illustrating that the roof areas are darker, and the deep fenestration is in shade.